| |

 science, and various foreign languages.

-Many colleges use the SAT Subject Tests
+Many colleges use the SAT Subject Tests for

-for admission, for course placement, and
+admission, for course placement, and to advise

-to advise students about course selection.
+students about course selection.
+Some colleges

-Some colleges specify the SAT Subject Tests
+specify the SAT Subject Tests that they require

-that they require for admission or placement;
+for admission or placement; others allow applicants

-colleges a very reliable measure of how
+you and colleges a very reliable measure of

-prepared you are for college-level work
+how prepared you are for college-level work

 in particular subjects.
 Used in combination

-with other background information (your
+with other background information (your high

-high school record, SAT scores, teacher
+school record, SAT scores, teacher recommendations,

-recommendations, etc.), they provide a dependable
+etc.), they provide a dependable measure of

-measure of your academic achievement and
+your academic achievement and are a good predictor

-in specific subject areas.
+of future college performance in specific subject

 The SAT Subject Tests offer you an additional

-opportunity to show colleges what you know
+opportunity to show colleges what you know and

-and what you know you
+what you know you can do.

-SAT Subject Tests fall into five general
+Subject Tests fall into five general subject

 English